basarat/typescript-book/docs/compiler/contributing.md

 If you think these changes in generated files are valid then accept baselines using `jake baseline-accept`.
 The changes to `reference` baselines will now show as a git diff you can commit.

-> Note that if you don't run *all* tests then the `baselines-accept` will show a bunch of files as *deleted*.
+> Note that if you don't run *all* tests then the `baseline-accept` will show a bunch of files as *deleted*.
 Don't commit this deletion, unless you ran *all* tests.

 ### Test Categories